Enum0x539/Qvoid-Token-Grabber/README.md

    - [x] Bypasses (User-mode unless the grabber running as administrator) Anti-Token-Grabbers.<br><br>
    - [ ]  Local cache .
    - [ ]  15 hardcoded paths 😕 (Quz I prefer dynamic).
-   - [ ]  Does not support Firefox, and all of the Firefox-based browsers.

 ### 📣 Some notes
  This project was created for educational purposes only, so please do not use it to harm and damage;